wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/57989461-0caebe00-7a58-11e9-818c-006fb0f1b3d6.jpg"><img alt="tosca-gartner-2018-1040x1084-30373.jpg" width="1040" height="1084" src="https://user-images.githubusercontent.com/300046/57989461-0caebe00-7a58-11e9-818c-006fb0f1b3d6.jpg"></a>

-Tosca is called a <a target="_blank" href="https://www.tricentis.com/products/robotic-process-automation/model-based-automation/">"model-based"</a> test automation tool because automated tests are conducted based a database of metadata extracted from the application under test during scans.
+Tosca is called a <a target="_blank" href="https://www.tricentis.com/products/robotic-process-automation/model-based-automation/">"model-based"</a> test automation tool because automated tests are conducted based a database of metadata (technical information) extracted from the application under test during scans.

 Because test cases are generated from the model, changes in the app's model (requirements) all impacted test cases can be automatically updated as well.
 This tremendously reduces test case maintenance.